-The Working Holiday Visa (Subclass 417 or 462) in Australia exists since 1975.
-It is a temporary visa allowing young people aged 18 to 30 (to 35 for some nationalities) to travel and work in Australia for up to one year.
-You can renew this visa up to 2 times (conditions apply).
-Australia attracts for its culture and its relaxed way of life, its climate and of course for the incredible and varied landscapes.
-Find in this article all the information you need on the WHV in Australia.
+The Australian Working Holiday Visa is a temporary visa allowing young people aged 18 to 30 (or up to 35 for some nationalities) to travel and work in Australia for up to one year.
+You can renew this visa up to two times (under certain conditions).
+Australia attracts many travellers for its culture and its relaxed way of life, its climate and of course for the incredible and varied landscapes.
+This article will tell you everything you need to know about the Working Holiday Visa.